McLaren MP4/1: With Porsche: the MP4/1E

 During the 1983 season, McLaren worked with Techniques d'Avant Garde and Porsche to develop a turbocharged V6 engine built to John Barnard's specifications and the MP4/1D was the test mule.
-Later in the season at the Dutch Grand Prix at Zandvoort the Cosworth-powered MP4/1C was replaced by the TAG-powered MP4/1E, which was essentially also a test mule that competed in only 4 races; according to Watson in an interview given in 2009 this was a car that was forced into appearing at the Dutch Grand Prix after political maneuvering by Lauda.
+Later in the season at the Dutch Grand Prix at Zandvoort the Cosworth-powered MP4/1C was replaced by the TAG-powered MP4/1E, which was essentially also a test mule that competed in only 4 races and had a different engine cover design similar to that of the MP4/2; according to Watson in an interview given in 2009 this was a car that was forced into appearing at the Dutch Grand Prix after political manoeuvring by Lauda.
 He went to Marlboro executive Aleardo Buzzi (the man responsible for giving McLaren their primary sponsorship money), behind the back of the McLaren team and complained extensively to Buzzi about the uncompetitiveness of the team without a turbo engine.
 Buzzi then withheld money that had been committed to McLaren to develop the TAG/Porsche turbo engine.
 This infuriated Dennis and designer John Barnard, who had designed the MP4/2 specifically for the new turbo-charged engine, but now had to re-design his MP4/1 to "E" spec for the TAG engine.

 The MP4/1E was first driven by Watson, not Lauda, at the Porsche proving ground.
-It was competitive but the new engine was, thanks to Lauda's political maneuvering, underdeveloped and had teething troubles.
+It was competitive but the new engine was underdeveloped and had teething troubles.
 This made the car very unreliable, and it did not win any races.
 However, this car was not really expected to win or even finish races.
 In total, the MP4/1 brought McLaren 6 wins, 11 other podium finishes and a total of 131 points.

 BBC commentator Murray Walker drove the MP4/1C at Silverstone in 1983.

+During qualifying for the 1983 Italian Grand Prix, just the second race for the TAG-Porsche engines, and with MP4/1E's available for both Lauda and Watson, the new modified car proved its straight line speed with the McLarens joining the BMW powered Brabhams as the only cars above 300 km/h through the Monza speed trap, faster than the longer developed turbo engines from Renault (also powering Lotus), Ferrari and Alfa Romeo.
+Despite the straight line speed, teething problems with the new car and engine saw Lauda and Watson only qualify 13th and 15th respectively with Lauda over 4 seconds slower than pole sitter Riccardo Patrese in his Brabham BMW (Watson in his first race meeting with the turbo car was 5.5 seconds off pole).
+Neither McLaren finished the race with both drivers retiring with electrical troubles on laps 14 (Watson) and 25 (Lauda).

+Other

 The MP4B (listed as the MP4/1B) is available as a classic car in the video game F1 2019.